plsatin/icingaweb2-module-inventoriz/doc/02_installation.md

 * [Icinga Web 2](https://www.icinga.com/products/icinga-web-2/) (>= 2.4.1)

-## Installation the Hardwareinfo module
+## Installation the Inventoriz module

 Extract this module to your Icinga Web 2 modules directory as `inventoriz` directory.